chantastic/reactcontext.com/README.md

 // => <h1>👋 Guest!</h1>
 ```

-Here, `NameContext.Consumer` calls is `children` function with the default `value` it was created with.
+Here, `NameContext.Consumer` calls its `children` function with the default `value` it was created with.

 Leterally: